hyperslop/hyperos/README.md

         - -> imports basic system level modules
         - -> imports specific users -> imports basic user level modules
             - -> imports user specific addons, and tweaks

 ## Features

+- home-manager
+- flakes
 - coherant layout with maximum configurability
-- basic user and host modules which can easily be added onto with host and user specific configuration
+    - basic user and host modules which can easily be picked and chosen, and added onto with host and user specific configuration
-- firefox policies, prefences, and profiles with extension, and extension settings declared
-- home-manager
-- setup every common emulator, older consoles using libretro
 - all flatpaks declared in a specific .nix file
 - all nixpkgs declared in a specific .nix file
+- firefox policies, prefences, and profiles with extension, and extension settings declared
+- setup almost every console emulator, older consoles using libretro

 ## To do